 Divide the dough into pieces of 50 g and place them on a baking sheet covered with baking paper.
-Leave to be put under a tea towel for about 30 minutes.
+Let them rise under a tea towel for about 30 minutes.

 Place the buns in the oil when hot - bake about 3 at a time.
-Keep an eye out they don't get too dark - otherwise you need to turn it down (the temperature should constantly be around 170 degrees).
-They should be baked about 7 minutes on each side of the oil.
+Keep an eye out so they don't get too dark - otherwise you need to turn the heat down (the temperature should constantly be around 170 degrees).
+They should be baked for about 7 minutes on each side.

-When the buns are finished, they are taken up with a hollow spoon and placed on a piece of baking paper so that the oil is drizzled off.
-They are then rolled into the cinnamon-sugar mixture and placed on a piece of baking paper.
+When the buns are finished, scoop them up with a hollow spoon and place on a piece of baking paper so that the oil can drip off.
+They are then rolled around in the cinnamon-sugar mixture and placed on a piece of baking paper.

 Let the deep-fried buns cool completely.